Offgrid/Internet

 The install in the order that actually works

 The kit comes with everything you need: dish, mount foot, factory cable, router, and power supply.
-The official standard kit installation guide is worth a quick skim before you start.
+Starlink’s own support and installation resources are worth a quick skim before you start.

 Run the steps in this order: